Open Accessibility Menu

 Anti-Arrhythmia Surgery

-Depending on the severity of a heart arrhythmia, a pacemaker or implantable dardioverter-defibrillator may not be enough to treat and maintain a healthy heart.
-When this is the case, there are two common surgeries our cardiologists at the heart and lung institue utilize to treat our patients.
+Depending on the severity of a heart arrhythmia, a pacemaker or implantable cardioverter-defibrillator may not be enough to treat and maintain a healthy heart.
+When this is the case, there are two common surgeries our cardiologists at the Heart, Lung & Vascular Institute utilize to treat our patients.
 The first being the Maze Procedure.
-This procedure involves a surgeon making a series of small surgical incisions in the upper half of your heart tissure, referred to as the atria.
-Because scar tissue doesn't conduct electricity, it prevents any stray electrical impluses from causing arrythmias.
+This procedure involves a surgeon making a series of small surgical incisions in the upper half of your heart tissue, referred to as the atria.
+Because scar tissue doesn't conduct electricity, it prevents any stray electrical impulses from causing arrythmias.
 The second type of surgery to treat arrythmias is Coronary bypass surgery.
 The purpose of this procedure is to improve the blood flow to the heart, aiding in the steady beating of the heart and strengthening of the heart muscles.

 Atrial Fibrillation Surgical Ablation